 These are the reports which we have received so far related to the March 2021 online meeting with some notes about districts where the reports have yet to arrive.

 Chairman's Report Tha Chairman's reports both to and from the meeting are in the online filing cabinet.
-The link above points to Clive's report FROM the meeting and includes an update from Clive Woodward about signs. on street lamps.
+The link above points to Clive's report TO the meeting..

 Plus, from the Districts (click where underlined)::-

 Basildon At Basildon, Clive Woodward has done further work liaising with Essex Highways and their new requirement for future street signs not to exceed A4 size.
 Click for the link above for his full report.